PaulReekers/scrum-burndown-tool/readme.md

 # Scrum Burndown Tool
-Build with Laravel 5.4, Vuejs 2.3 and has support for the Jira Agile REST API
+Build with Laravel 5.5, Vuejs 2.5 and has support for the Jira Agile REST API

 The default Jira chart does not give you alot of information, it only shows the story points left in the sprint.
 To squels this information gap, behold the new burndown, featured with muiltiple burndown lines.
-In this way the Product Owner, Scrum master and the Development team can see the real progress of the sprint.
+Now the Product Owner, Scrum master and the Development team can see the real progress of the sprint.

-Not all companies have the (expencive) Jira software tool, to make this burndown usefull for as many scrum masters and mortals, the tool can also be used manualy (although a bit less cool).
+Not all companies have the (expencive) Jira software tool, to make this burndown also usefull for as many scrum masters and mortals, this tool can also be used manualy (although a bit less cool).

 -----
 ## Table of Contents